 Summary

 In this study, researchers will learn more about the safety of BIIB141, also known as omaveloxolone or SKYCLARYS®.
 This is a drug available for doctors to prescribe for people with Friedreich's Ataxia, also known as FA.
 This is known as an "observational" study, which collects health information about study participants without changing their medical care.
-Participants for this study will be found using a group called the Friedreich's Ataxia Global Clinical Consortium (FA GCC).
-This is a group of study research centers that help provide clinical care for people with FA.
+Participants for this study will be found using a group called the Friedreich's Ataxia Global Clinical Consortium (FA GCC) UNIFIED Natural History Study (UNIFAI).
+The FA-GCC is a group of study research centers that helps provide clinical care for FA patients and also helps researchers learn more about how FA affects patients over a long time.

 Researchers will also learn more about :